Surgical Site Infections

 Valley Children’s has gone beyond the standard recommendations for infection prevention.
 By adding more elements to the process of care, such as appropriate skin antisepsis and antibiotic re-dosing, we can ensure that kids in the Central Valley have the safe care they deserve.

-Graph showing decreasing rates of surgical site infections from fiscal year 2012 to second quarter fiscal year 2024
+Graph showing decreasing rates of surgical site infections from fiscal year 2012 through fiscal year 2024

 Graph displays fiscal year data